Limit distributions of expanding translates of shrinking submanifolds and non-improvability of Dirichlet's approximation theorem: Limiting distribution of polynomial trajectories and stretching translates of shrinking curves

 \begin{theorem} Let $d=1$ and the notation be as in Theorem~\ref{thm:main-manifold} and Notation~\ref{not:cHx}.
 Let $s\in \Omega$.
-Then there exists $H_s\in\cH_x$ such that the following holds: Let $\nu$ be a finite measure on $\R$ which is absolutely continuous with respect to the Lebesgue measure.
+Then there exists $H_s\in\cH_x$ such that the following holds: Let $\nu$ be an absolutely continuous finite Borel measure on $\R$.
 Then for any $f\in C_c(L/\Lambda)$,

 where $\sign(\eta)=\eta/\abs{\eta}=\pm1$ and $\xi_s(\pm1)\in G$ are given by \eqref{eq:xi}.

 Moreover if $H_s\supset G$, then $\cl{Gx}=H_sx$, $\mu_x=\mu_{H_s}$, and

 \end{theorem}